Enumeration of corner polyhedra and 3-connected Schnyder labelings: Bijections with walks in the quadrant

 We then specialize the KMSW bijection to the S-transverse bipolar orientations.
 For this (given Remark~\ref{rk:transvers}), we need a weighted terminology: a step $s$ in a tandem walk is said to be \emph{weighted} by $w\in\mathbb{N}$ if $s$ comes with an integer in $[1..w]$ (for the enumeration, the weights of the steps composing the walk have to be multiplied, those where no weight is indicated are implicitly assumed to have weight $1$).
 An \emph{$S$-admissible tandem walk} is defined as an even tandem walk such that every face-step $(-i,j)$ with even entries is of the form $i=2\ell+2,j=2r+2$ and is weighted by $\binom{\ell+r}{r}$, every face-step $(-i,j)$ with odd entries and starting at even $y$ is of the form $i=2\ell+1,j=2r+3$ and is weighted by $\binom{\ell+r}{r}$, and every face-step $(-i,j)$ with odd entries and starting at odd $y$ is of the form $i=2\ell+3,j=2r+1$ and is weighted by $\binom{\ell+r}{r}$.
 Via Proposition~\ref{claim:schnyder} and Remark~\ref{rk:transvers}, we obtain:

-\begin{prop} Schnyder labelings whose two outer~$G$ vertices are non-isolated are in bijection with $S$-admissible tandem walks in the quadrant that start at $(0,2)$ and end at $(2,0)$, and have length at least $3$ (i.e., have at least one face-step).
-If the Schnyder labeling has $n$ inner faces, with $a+1$ white vertices and $b+1$ black vertices, then the corresponding $S$-admissible tandem walk has $n+2$ SE steps, among which $a$ start at even $y$, and $b$ start at odd $y$. \end{prop}
+\begin{prop} For $n\geq 1$, Schnyder labelings with $n$ inner faces, $a+2$ white vertices and $b+2$ black vertices ($n=a+b$), and whose two outer~$G$ vertices are non-isolated, are in bijection with $S$-admissible tandem walks in the quadrant that start at $(0,2)$, end at $(2,0)$, and have $n+2$ SE steps, among which $a+1$ start at even $y$ and $b+1$ start at odd $y$. \end{prop}